graphql-compose/graphql-compose/README.md

  - pass result to `some-internal-upper` method.

-### How `resolveMiddleware` work internally [Promise]
+### How `resolveMiddleware` work internally
 Will be executed for every request, if resolve needed for query serving.
+Works in `Resolver`.
+Resolver knows output type, needed args and how to fetch and process data.
+Each Type can have several named resolvers for retrieving one object, array of objects, a graphql connection type or perform mutation.
 ```js
 export default function resolveMiddleware(opts = {}) {
   // [SETUP PHASE]: here you can process `opts`, when you create Middleware